 About Gokarna

-Gokarna is only 10 kilometers from Kathmandu city, past Boudhanath, in the northern area of the Kathmandu Valley.
-Set in a quiet forested area whose main attraction is the impressive Gokarna Mahadev temple compound.
+Gokarna is just 10 kilometers from Kathmandu City, situated beyond Boudhanath, in the northern region of the Kathmandu Valley.
+It lies within a serene forest area, with the main attraction being the majestic Gokarna Mahadev temple complex.

 Did you know?